arnold-c/OutbreakDetection/manuscript/manuscript.typ

 We define the accuracy of the surveillance system for a given time series as the arithmetic mean of the system’s PPV and sensitivity.
 To examine the interaction of the test with the surveillance system's characteristics (i.e., testing rate, noise structure and magnitude), we optimized the alert threshold, T, for a given "testing scenario".
 Each of the 100 simulations per scenario produces an accuracy, and we identified the optimal alert threshold, T#sub([O]), as the value that produced the highest mean accuracy for a given scenario.
-To identify T#sub([O]) we implemented the TikTak multistart optimization algorithm @arnoudBenchmarkingGlobalOptimizers2023, using 100 initial values (alert thresholds) selected from a Sobol' low-discrepancy sequence @sobolDistributionPointsCube1967 initialized with lower and upper bounds of 0.0 and 50.0, respectively.
+To identify T#sub([O]) we implemented the TikTak multistart optimization algorithm #label("tiktak") @arnoudBenchmarkingGlobalOptimizers2023, using 100 initial values (alert thresholds) selected from a Sobol' low-discrepancy sequence @sobolDistributionPointsCube1967 initialized with lower and upper bounds of 0.0 and 20.0, respectively.
 In brief, the Sobol' sequence is a deterministic, quasi-random sequence of numbers that maximizes the uniformity of the explored parameter space by approximately iteratively bisecting the parameter space @sobolDistributionPointsCube1967 @lemieuxQuasiMonteCarlo2009.
 After 100 initial alert thresholds are generated, the accuracy is evaluated and the 10 alert thresholds (points) with the highest accuracy are retained.
 The 10 retained alert thresholds are sorted in descending order of accuracy, creating the sequence of Sobol' points ($upright(bold(s#sub[1])) dots upright(bold(s#sub[10]))$) that are used to calculate the seed points for local optimization that subsequently performed using the BOBYQA derivative-free algorithm @powellBOBYQAAlgorithmBound.